 The route continues through Kežmarok and Červený Kláštor to Krakow, Poland and from there all the way to Santiago de Compostella, Weag told The Slovak Spectator.

-Sites for saints
+Sites for saints in Slovakia

 One of the oldest pilgrimage sites in the country, Skalka nad Váhom, near Trenčín, is dedicated to saints Svorad-Andrew and Benedict, two hermits who lived in a cave at the turn of the 10th and 11th centuries.
 Today, visitors find the ruins of a former Benedictine monastery from the 12th century.
 The main pilgrimage event is held on Sunday close to each July 17.